 After all, animal products contain no fiber.
 Fiber is naturally present only in plant-based foods.

 Consuming adequate amounts of fiber is vital for our health.
 High fiber intake has been linked to significantly lower risk of developing coronary heart disease, stroke, hypertension, diabetes, obesity, and certain gastrointestinal diseases.
 Also, high fiber intake may lower blood pressure and serum cholesterol levels!

 Additionally, fiber improves insulin sensitivity and enhances immune function!

 Moreover, fiber contributes to healthy gut microbiota, which is crucial for health.
 Gut microbiota protects the body from chronic inflammations, improves metabolic processes, and promotes weight loss, due to regulation of appetite!

-Dark chocolate is good for our health.
+Dark chocolate is healthy.
 It has a superior nutritional value.
-It’s particularly high in iron and contains decent amounts of potassium, copper, magnesium, chromium, manganese, calcium, and even protein!
+Besides fiber, it’s particularly rich in iron.
+Also, dark chocolate contains decent amounts of potassium, copper, magnesium, chromium, manganese, calcium, and even protein!

 Most noteworthy, cocoa solids are packed with antioxidants.
 In fact, cocoa solids are among the richest foods in polyphenols.

 If you want to increase the daily fiber intake, you should follow a whole food, plant-based diet.
 Only plants contain dietary fiber.
-Beans, vegetables, fruits, whole-grains, seeds, and nuts are rich in fiber!
-Even favorite foods, such whole grain bread, potatoes, popcorn, and pasta, are high in fiber!
+Beans, vegetables, fruits, whole grains, seeds, and nuts are rich in fiber!
+Even favorite foods, such whole grain bread, potatoes, popcorn, and pasta, are high in fiber.